Hexagram 22賁Grace

 SynthesisYiGram Editorial

 Read across the four Chinese traditions, Hexagram 22 names a specific working posture: a moment where form and substance are in active calibration, and the corresponding discipline of granting the form its sanctioned scope without letting it exceed what the substance can support.
 The Wings give the canonical reading: the yielding comes and adorns the firm, the firm divides above and adorns the yielding, fire beneath the mountain illuminates the visible administration; the noble person does not dare to settle litigation with mere clarity of form.
 Wang Bi sharpens the structural reading: the line-2 beard cannot adorn without the face, the line-3 lustre lasts only as long as the underlying firm-correctness, and the line-6 white grace is the position where the form and the substance have become indistinguishable.
 Zhu Xi reframes the line-5 small roll of silk as the ruler’s deliberate refusal of ostentation — the calibrated undersized gift that registers as inadequate to convention and is correct to the substance being honoured.
-The divinatory manual Bushi Zhengzong reads 22 strictly as the marker for moments where presentation is in play — launches, ceremonies, brand work, public arrival, ritualised display — not as commentary on aesthetics in the abstract.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram, following it, reads 22 as a marker for moments where presentation is in play — launches, ceremonies, brand work, public arrival, ritualised display — not as commentary on aesthetics in the abstract.
 The unified posture across all four sources is the same: Grace is a discipline of right- sizing the form to the substance, and the I Ching’s most precise instruction on when to add the ornament and when to stop adding.

 Yi ZhuanTuan + Xiang · Ten Wings